OSINT

 Firefox profilemaker

-To download a customized browser setup as per the requirement, we can use the firefox profilemaker.
-It provides us a variety of configurations, which we can set and then download the profile file or preference file which can be imported into the browser.
-This helps in ensuring the full customization as per the user’s need.
+To download a customized browser setup tailored to your needs, use Firefox Profilemaker.
+It offers a variety of configurations, which you can set and then download as a profile or preference file.
+Finally, you can import it into the browser, ensuring full customization and enhancing Linux telemetry and privacy.

 The profile setup can be performed using the following URL: